trivialfis/pyhwloc/docs/source/intro.rst

 in the device tree.
 You can get its attributes using specific getters like :py:class:`~pyhwloc.hwobject.Object.pci_id`, or the :py:meth:`~pyhwloc.hwobject.Object.attr`.

+We have some special categories of objects, including :py:class:`~pyhwloc.hwobject.NumaNode`, :py:class:`~pyhwloc.hwobject.OsDevice` and friends.
+These object types have their own attributes, like the PCI bus ID for :py:class:`~pyhwloc.hwobject.PciDevice`.
+You can check whether an object is an `OsDevice` by using the ``isinstance``, or the predicate :py:meth:`~pyhwloc.hwobject.Object.is_os_device`.
+Iteration methods like the `iter_numa_nodes` shown above can return object types with the correct type annotation.
+Other methods return the generic `Object` type hint, but the underlying type is still valid (can be checked with ``isinstance``).

 Working with Enum Flags